VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 sends a request to register one or more seats at the conference.
 The **RegistrationController** class then polls the read model to discover whether the registration request succeeded.
 See the section "6.
-Polling the Read Model" below for more details
+Polling the Read Model" below for more details.

 The following code sample shows how the **RegistrationController** sends a **RegisterToConference** command: